 You can access the 2-minute video here.

-P.S.
 Do you have a fun way of relaxing?
-Do you have a favorite recipe for bath salts that you would like to recommend?
-I love gathering recipes!
-Please comment on the space below.
+Please comment in the space below.